jchylik/advanced_latex_workshop/README.md

 This are the files for the LaTeX workshop.
 It is expected that you have already head some experiences with LaTeX and thus you do not require elementary guidelines.

+### Prerequisities

+To start with this LaTeX training, you need following:
+* LaTeX compiler (editting online on overleaf is also OK)
+* PDF viewer

+Furthermore, for some of the tasks you also need:
+* installed latexdiff

 ### Guidelines

 To start with the training,